prisonerjohn/seeing-machines/content/en/docs/class-2/images-and-video/index.md

 In the previous examples, the drawn image is anchored in the top-left corner of the window `(0, 0)` and by default, it is drawn at full resolution.
 This means that the image might be smaller or larger than our window.

-If we want the image to fill and fit in the exact window bounds, we have two options.
+If we want the image to fill and fit in the exact window bounds, we have two options:

-1. We can resize the window to match the image resolution.
+We can resize the window to match the image resolution.
 This is what we have been doing in the previous examples.

 ```cpp
 // ofApp.cpp